sendbird/sendbird-platform-sdk-javascript/docs/GroupChannelApi.md

 Join a channel

 ## Join a channel  Allows a user to join a [public](#4-private-vs-public) group channel.
-Since a user is allowed to join up to 2,000 group channels, a user who already belongs to a maximum number of group channels can’t join a new channel.  &gt; __Note__: This action is only permitted for public group channels where the &#x60;is_public&#x60; property is true.  https://sendbird.com/docs/chat/v3/platform-api/guides/group-channel#2-join-a-channel ----------------------------
+Since a user is allowed to join up to 2,000 group channels, a user who already belongs to a maximum number of group channels can&#39;t join a new channel.  &gt; __Note__: This action is only permitted for public group channels where the &#x60;is_public&#x60; property is true.  https://sendbird.com/docs/chat/v3/platform-api/guides/group-channel#2-join-a-channel ----------------------------

 ### Example